diqube/diqube/docs/OperatingCluster.md

 ###diqube format###

 When importing either JSON or CSV, the import data is always stored row-wise.
 As diqube is a column-store, it will store the values of one column of all rows together, which means it needs to transpose the input data (= read all rows, then cut the data into single columns and then start to compress single columns etc.).
 This transposing and compressing (1) takes some amount of time and (2) might take up a pretty notable amount of main memory.
 Usually when operating a cluster, you do not want the server process itself take up that much amount of memory for importing new data while it is serving requests at the same time - you do not want to risk that the process is killed because an out-of-memory error and you do not want to have queries being executed to slow down.
-Therefore you can transpose and compress the data in a separate step using the `diqube-tranpose` executable (it's a ubedr jar, too).
+Therefore you can transpose and compress the data in a separate step using the `diqube-tranpose` executable (it's a uber jar, too).
 That executable can read the usual input files for diqube, execute the transposing and the compression and then serialize that data into a file.
 That data can then easily be loaded by diqube-server, because it already is available in a columnar format and already compressed using diqube-mechanisms.

+Files of the .diqube data format can also be created as output of a Apache Hadoop Map/Reduce job, using `DiqubeOutputFormat` which is available in diqube-hadoop/.
+Have a look at the [diqube Data Examples](https://github.com/diqube/diqube-data-examples) repository to see how to use it.

 ###Finally loading the data###